-- If your baby gets medicine with feedings, put it in the syringe before adding feeding. - Connect the syringe to the end of the NG tube without the plunger. - Fill the syringe with the amount of liquid needed.
+- If your child gets medicine with feedings, put it in the syringe before adding feeding. - Connect the syringe to the end of the NG tube without the plunger. - Fill the syringe with the amount of liquid needed.
 Do not overfill. - You may need to push gently with the plunger to start the flow.
-Take out the plunger and let the feeding go by gravity. - You may hold your baby during the feeding.
-To do this, wrap a piece of tape around the top of the syringe.
-The tape can then be pinned to your clothes, near your upper chest.
+Take out the plunger and let the feeding go by gravity.

-If you are using a feeding pump for feedings:
+If you use a feeding pump for feedings: